 Regardless of what behavior your baby or toddler is exhibiting, there are a few across the board strategies to decrease them.

-Number one is to check their high chair.
+1. Check their high chair.
 Are they comfortable in it?
 Are their feet supported?
 Is it too roomy for them and they feel unstable?
 If they’re already out of a regular high chair, check the same things with their booster chair or toddler chair.
-While it may seem inconsequential, feeling comfortable in their chair is one of the best ways to minimize bad behaviors.
+While it may seem inconsequential, feeling comfortable in their chair is often the best way to minimize bad behaviors.

 Now for some specific strategies.
-Keep in mind how you apply these will vary based on the age and development of your child, so use your best judgement about where your child is and what they can handle.
+Keep in mind how you apply these will vary based on the age and development of your child.
+Use your best judgement about where your child is and what they can handle.

 This is one of the most common ones I hear.
 It usually begins as completely exploratory, then will turn into a game sooner or later.
-Do your best to start implementing some of these strategies, and the ones I mentioned above, before your toddler throwing food turns into a game.
+Do your best to start implementing some of these strategies, and the ones I mentioned above, before your toddler throwing food turns into a game or a power struggle.

 Throwing Plates and Cups